digitoimistodude/air-light/README.md

 ````

 Please note: If you want to change the background to lighter, you will need to edit the svg arrows accordingly.

-#### Polylang language switcher dropdown

-Polylang's language switcher is quite plain by default, so we have built a dropdown for `pll-parent-menu-item`.
-Not enabled by default.

-##### How to enable

-To use,

-1. Uncomment entries in gulpfile and global.scss
-2. Run gulp again
-3. Save SCSS and JS to compile them all together

 #### WooCommerce support